mohitmishra786/myJourneyOfBuildingOS/Ch-2-OS-Architecture-Patterns/CaseStudies/Windows_NT.md

+## Introduction
+Windows NT represents one of the most successful implementations of a hybrid kernel architecture, balancing the flexibility of microkernels with the performance of monolithic systems.
+This case study examines its revolutionary design and evolution.

+## Historical Context
+Developed in the early 1990s under Dave Cutler's leadership, Windows NT was designed with several key goals:
+- Hardware architecture independence
+- POSIX compliance
+- Enterprise-grade reliability
+- Security through architectural design
+- Legacy application compatibility

 ## Architectural Overview

 The Windows NT kernel is a hybrid kernel, combining elements of both monolithic and microkernel architectures.
 Its design is layered and modular, aiming for a balance between performance, flexibility, and security.